moss-l/bhs-js-testing/boolean-simplification.md

 move us into a position where we can further simplify things.

-First off, since the branches of or `if/else` construct are mutually exclusive their ordering doesn’t matter so let’s reorder them so all the branches in which we return `true` are together:
+First off, since the branches of or `if/else` construct are mutually exclusive their ordering doesn’t matter so let’s reorder them to put all the branches in which we return `true` together:

 ```javascript
 function sleep_in(weekday, vacation) {